-UNBOUNDID-TOTP SASL - Issues a bind request that includes at least an authentication ID and a TOTP code, but may also include an authorization ID and/or a static password.
-The server first uses the authentication ID to identify the user that is authenticating and then retrieves the shared secret from the user's entry (stored as a base32-encoded value in the ds-auth-totp-sharedsecret operational attribute) and uses it with the current time to generate a TOTP code.
+unboundidated and a Total code, but may also include an authorization ID and/or a static password.
+The server first uses the authentication ID to identify the user that is authenticating and then retrieves the shared secret from the user's entry (stored as a base32-encoded value in the ds-auth-totp-sharedsecret operational attribute) and uses it with the current time to generate a Total code.
 If that matches the code that the user entered, then that confirms that the client knows the shared secret.
 If a static password was also provided, then the server will confirm that it matches what is stored in the userPassword attribute (or that specified by the Password Policy).
 By default, the server will require the client to provide a static password.